-- a Press the MOVE button until the arrow pointer is pointing at the output menu item. - b Press the CHANGE button.
-The output submenu will appear. - c Press MOVE until the arrow pointer is pointing at the "ON" choice. - d Press CHANGE to return to the main menu. - 8 To change the output amplitude: - a Press the MOVE button until the arrow pointer is pointing at the amplitude menu item. - b Press the CHANGE button.
+- a) Press the MOVE button until the arrow pointer is pointing at the output menu item. - b) Press the CHANGE button.
+The output submenu will appear. - c) Press MOVE until the arrow pointer is pointing at the "ON" choice. - d) Press CHANGE to return to the main menu. - 8.
+To change the output amplitude: - a) Press the MOVE button until the arrow pointer is pointing at the amplitude menu item. - b) Press the CHANGE button.
 The amplitude submenu will appear.
-Rotate the ADJUST knob until the amplitude is set at -200V. - c Observe the oscilloscope.
-You should see 50 ns wide, -200V pulses.
+Rotate the ADJUST knob until the amplitude is set at 170V. - c) Observe the oscilloscope.
+You should see 50 ns wide, 170V pulses.
 If you do not, you may need to adjust the delay setting to a value more compatible with your sampling oscilloscope.
 Repeat step 4 if required.
-You may also need to adjust the sampling scope controls. - d Rotate the ADJUST knob.
+You may also need to adjust the sampling scope controls. - d) Rotate the ADJUST knob.
 The amplitude as seen on the oscilloscope should vary.
-Return it to -200V. - e Press CHANGE to return to the main menu. - 9 Try varying the pulse width, by repeating step (5).
+Return it to 170V. - e) Press the +/- button on the front panel.
+The amplitude as seen on the oscilloscope should flip polarity, to -170V. - f) Press CHANGE to return to the main menu. - 9.
+Try varying the pulse width, by repeating step (5).
 As you rotate the ADJUST knob, the pulse width on the oscilloscope will change.
 It should agree with the displayed value.